The ARGUS crude delivered to Shandong price assessments

 Des Shandong trade flows

-Two-thirds of Brazilian crude exports are shipped to China, half of which end up in Shandong.
-The Argus des Shandong Lula assessment provides the first-ever market assessment for Brazil’s largest export stream that does not price at the point of loading.
-The des Lula assessment gives producers, traders and refiners an option to shift to floating price indexation from fixed-price trades in a volatile market environment.
-Argus’ highly-liquid des Lula assessment also provides market participants a much-needed reference price for the settlement of swaps contracts.
+Two-thirds of Brazilian crude exports are shipped to China but, since mid-2022, state-owned refiners have replaced independent firms as the major recipients.
+The Argus des Shandong Tupi assessment provides the first-ever market assessment for Brazil’s largest export stream that does not price at the point of loading.
+The des Tupi assessment gives producers, traders and refiners an option to shift to floating-price indexation from fixed-price trades in a volatile market environment.
+Argus’ highly liquid des Tupi assessment also provides market participants a much-needed reference price for the settlement of swaps contracts.

 Des Shandong ESPO Blend

 The Argus des Shandong ESPO Blend assessment complements Argus’ successful fob Kozmino assessment for Russia’s core export grade to Asia-Pacific, giving market participants price visibility down the supply chain.
-China is the main market for ESPO Blend, and the des Shandong market trades ESPO Blend all month-round.
+China remains the main market for ESPO Blend, and the des Shandong market trades ESPO Blend throughout the month.

 Des Shandong Djeno